 SWMPC staff will continue to monitor the release of federal performance measures and align NATS measurement of the success of LRP projects with these new measures.
 SWMPC staff will disseminate information on performance measures to the committees, and discuss incorporation of these measures into the next long range plan.
-The key objective of this task will be to ensure that NATS policies and procedures align both with unique local needs and federal and state planning processes.
+Performance data will be monitored and reported in the System Performance Report component of the long-range planning process The key objective of this task will be to ensure that NATS policies and procedures align both with unique local needs and federal and state planning processes.

-Travel Demand Model Use
+Travel Demand Model